Q Tour

 The Q Tour, officially the WPBSA Q Tour, is a second-tier series of snooker tournaments immediately below the level of the World Snooker Tour, consisting of amateur and ex-professional players to compete for qualifying places to the main tour.
 It is administered by the World Professional Billiards and Snooker Association (WPBSA).

-Originally known as the Minor Tour, UK Tour and then the Challenge Tour, the WPBSA then operated a three-level circuit with the professional main tour and the pro-am Open Tour until the end of the 2002–03 season; it was partially replaced by the International Open Series (PIOS) and subsequently the Players Tour Championship from the 2004–05 season.

-The Challenge Tour was revived from the 2018–19 season after a 14-year hiatus, with only amateurs being allowed to participate.
-The series expanded to other European countries outside of England and rebranded to its current name from the 2021–22 season, and since the 2023–24 season regional Q Tour franchises, established under the Q Tour Global banner, are also introduced to form a full-fledged multi-continental snooker development tour.
+Originally known as the Minor Tour, UK Tour and then the Challenge Tour, the WPBSA then operated the tournament as the intermediate circuit between the main tour and the pro-am Open Tour for the lower-ranked professionals until the end of the 2004–05 season; it was later repositioned as an amateur-only event and revived from the 2018–19 season after a 14-year hiatus.
+The series expanded to other European countries outside of England and rebranded to its current name from the 2021–22 season, and since the 2023–24 season regional Q Tour franchises, established under the Q Tour Global banner, are also introduced as supplementary tours.
 There are now over 20 Q Tour events to be held during a regular snooker season.

 History

 Early editions

 The concept of a secondary professional tour was first experimented with in the 1994–95 season in the form of the WPBSA Minor Tour to provide competition for lower ranked professionals, but only ran for a season.
 A two-tiered tour structure was formally adopted from the 1997–98 season due to over-subscription of the Main Tour, where all professionals can compete in the UK Tour and the best performers could earn promotion.
 From the 1999–2000 season, entry was limited to players not competing on the Main Tour and exclusive membership was implemented from the 2001–02 season.
 From the 2000–01 season it was rebranded the Challenge Tour.

 In its first season there were five events, but the number was reduced to four in the following seasons.
 There were two official maximum breaks at the UK Tour, both in the 1998–99 season; the first was made by Stuart Bingham against Barry Hawkins in Event 3, and the second by Nick Dyson against Adrian Gunnell in Event 4.

-After the split with the English amateur governing body EASB, PIOS became another second-tier tournament, and the Challenge Tour was subsequently axed upon completion of the 2004–05 season.
+After the WPBSA's split with the English amateur governing body EASB, the Challenge Tour was subsequently axed upon completion of the 2004–05 season and was being replaced by the EASB's International Open Series (PIOS) as the second-tier tournament.